Unlike some of the private TPC courses played on tour, anyone can play the Players Stadium Course at TPC Sawgrass…and I just love that.

 Third, because the Sawgrass Marriott is affiliated with the TPC Sawgrass, it can offer excellent golf packages (see tip #1).

 7. What’s the best way to travel to TPC Sawgrass?
-If you’re flying in, aim for Jacksonvile International Airport (code: JAX), about 40 minutes from TPC Sawgrass.
-For any Chicago-based readers out there, American Airlines recently added three, non-stop, daily flights between O’Hare and JAX.
+If you’re flying in, aim for Jacksonville International Airport (code: JAX), about 40 minutes from TPC Sawgrass.
+The full list of places from which you can fly non-stop to Jacksonville is in the guide below.

 |Rest assured, we don’t send spam and your info is never shared with 3rd parties.|